ejplatform/hyperpython/docs/templating.rst

 How does it work?
 =================

-Hyperpython HTML syntax is obviously just regular Python wrapped in a HTML-wannabe DSL.
+Hyperpython HTML syntax is just regular Python wrapped in a HTML-wannabe DSL.
 How does it work?

 Take the example: